 My dad passed away on June 4th of this year, one day before his 70th birthday.

 This was a surprise.
-He had fallen back in 2008, and his death was ultimately a result of this accident.
+He had fallen one night back in 2008, and his death was ultimately a result of this accident.

 There are no words to express the emotion one feels upon losing a parent.
 I’ve chosen not to write about it or even speak about it very often because I don’t know what to say.
 The experience has not left me with any epiphanies.
 To process the loss, I took the pragmatic route early on of helping my mom and tending to her emotional needs in any way I could.